AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Introduction

 Before answering this question, let us go over the process of crowdsourced data annotation.
-First, we need to provide the annotators with a specific definition of the task.
-Then, for classification tasks, we need to tell the annotators the specific meanings of each category.
-Finally, we need to provide the annotators with a few examples that have already been annotated as references.
-Naturally, we can guide GPT-3.5 to annotate data using the same approach as with human annotators by providing it with task definitions and example samples.
-Furthermore, we found that requesting a LLM to furnish the rationale behind the ground truth label or answer for a particular example can prompt the LLM to produce high-quality explanations.
-Based on this, we construct the few-shot chain-of-thought prompt \cite{wei2022chain} with the self-generated explanations to annotate data.
-We refer to this method as `explain-then-annotate’, which further improves the annotation quality.
+First, we need to provide annotators with a specific definition of the task.
+Then, for classification tasks, we need to tell annotators the specific meanings of each category.
+Finally, we need to provide annotators with a few examples that have already been annotated as references.
+Naturally, we can guide GPT-3.5 to annotate data using the same approach as with human annotators by providing task definitions and example samples.
+Furthermore, we found that requesting LLMs to furnish the rationale behind the ground truth label for a particular example can prompt LLMs to produce high-quality explanations.
+Based on this, we create the few-shot chain-of-thought (COT) prompt \cite{wei2022chain} with the self-generated explanations to annotate data.
+We refer to this method as \textit{explain-then-annotate}, which further improves the annotation quality.

-We summarize our contributions as follows: \\ (1) For the first time, we propose that AnnoLLM, a \textbf{Anno}tation system powered by \textbf{L}arge \textbf{L}anguage \textbf{M}odels, can replace crowdsourced annotators to annotate data.\\ (2) To enhance the data annotation capabilities of LLMs, we suggest a two-step approach called `explain-then-annotate'.
-In this approach, we leverage ChatGPT to generate a few-shot chain-of-thought prompt, which we then use to annotate unlabeled data. \\ (3) Our results on three datasets verify the feasibility of substituting crowdsourced annotators with GPT-3.5\footnote{In this paper, we focus on using GPT-3.5 series models to annotate data for classification tasks.}, where it either surpasses or matches crowdsourced annotators.
+We summarize our contributions as follows: (1) We propose \textbf{AnnoLLM}, an \textbf{Anno}tation system powered by \textbf{L}arge \textbf{L}anguage \textbf{M}odels, which is based on \textit{explain-then-annotate} and has the potential to replace crowdsourced annotators to annotate data.
+(2) Our results on three datasets verify the feasibility of substituting crowdsourced annotators with GPT-3.5, where it either surpasses or matches crowdsourced annotators.
+(3) Furthermore, AnnoLLM is not limited to annotating classification data, and we create the first conversation-based information retrieval (\textbf{ConIR}) dataset using AnnoLLM\footnote{ConIR is available at: \url{https://github.com/NLPCode/AnnoLLM}.}.
+Through rigorous human evaluation, this dataset exhibits high quality in terms of fluency, relevance, and factual consistency.